Frédéric Mistral

 E lis ancian dóu terradou

-His family wanted him to be a lawyer; having passed his baccalaureate, Mistral studied at the University of Aix and then Marseille.
+His family would like him to be a lawyer; Mistral studied at the University of Aix and then at the University of Marseille.
 In 1851, he obtained a law degree.
-He was already 46 when he married Marie Rivière, a Dijon woman barely 20, who would always remain in her husband's shadow.
-They had no children.
+He is already 46 years old when he marries Marie Rivière, Dijonnaise barely 20 years old, she will always remain in the shadow of her husband.
+They won't have children.

-He wrote some fifteen publications, including the drama Mireille - Mirèio - (1859): Mireille and Vincent, a poor basket-maker, fall in love and want to marry, but their parents are opposed...
-In despair, Mireille goes off to pray at Saintes-Maries-de-la-Mer; alas, the hot sun kills her: a victim of sunstroke, she dies in Vincent's arms, before the eyes of her grieving parents.
+He is the author of some 15 publications, including Mireille – Mirèio – (1859), a drama: Mireille and Vincent, a poor vannier, lovingly loving and wanting to marry; The parents oppose it...
+Desperate, Mireille will pray to the Holy Marys of the Mer; Unfortunately, the too hot sun kills her: victim of an insolation, she dies in Vincent's arms and before the eyes of her grieving parents.

-It was an instant success, a story that Mistral dedicated to Lamartine:
+It is immediately a great success, a story that Mistral dedicates to Lamartine:

-I dedicate Mireille to you: she is my heart and soul;
+I consecrate Mireille: it is my heart and my soul;

-Sheis a Crau grape that, with all its leaves
+It's a Crau grape that's with all its leaves

-Lamartine is won over: A great epic poet is born!
-The fragrance of your book will not evaporate in a thousand years!
+Lamartine is conquered: A great epic poet was born!
+The perfume of your book will not evaporate in a thousand years!

-Charles Gounod, also seduced by the writer's story, composed an opera, which premiered at the Théâtre Lyrique in Paris in 1864.
+Charles Gounod, also seduced by the story and story of the writer, composes an opera; The work was created at the Théâtre Lyrique in Paris in 1864.

-In 1904, the Nobel Prize for Literature was awarded to Mistral for Mirèio for a work in Provençal, "a minority language in Europe and therefore an exception".
+In 1904, Nobel Prize in Literature is awarded to Mistral for Mirèio Rewards a work in Provencal, « minority language in Europe and is therefore an exception ».

-Suit Calendal - Calendou (1857), which Mistral perfected over a period of seven years.
-Disappointingly, the work met with no success...
-Georges Bizet was interested for a while, but soon gave up.
+Next Calendal – Calendou (1857) that Mistral would refine for seven years.
+Disception: the work has no success...
+Georges Bizet was interested in time but gave up quickly.

 Photo Claude Boyer